Working Interest vs. Royalty: After-Tax Returns Compared

 Royalty: Completely passive.
 No decisions, no liability.

-Royalty WinsIllustrative only.
-DPP model: 75% IDC Year 1, 15% annual depletion, 7-year MACRS TDC, 18% Year-1 gross yield, 35% hyperbolic decline (b=1.2).
+Model assumptions: DPP model: 75% IDC share, 15% percentage depletion, 7-year MACRS TDC, 18% Year-1 gross yield, 35% hyperbolic decline (b=1.2).
 Royalty model: 7% gross yield, 8% annual decline, 15% depletion, no IDC.
-All after-tax figures use the marginal rate shown.
+After-tax figures use the marginal rate shown.
 Nominal, pre-inflation.
-Oil and gas involves risk of total loss.
-IDC deductibility requires material participation; consult a CPA.
-IRR is a numerical approximation.
-Not a solicitation.
-Accredited investors only.
+Oil and gas investing carries risk of total loss.
+IDC deductibility under IRC Section 263(c) requires working-interest participation and material involvement; consult a CPA.

 Ready to Explore a Working Interest?